Skip to content

 When will I receive a 1099 form?

-We will send your 1099 by Jan 31, which is the same as the W2 filing deadline.
 Field Nation will send your 1099 either electronically or via postal mail based on the delivery method you selected in your Tax Information.
+The 1099 form is available electronically on Jan 1st or if postal mail was selected, it will be mailed no later than Jan 31.

 What’s included in my 1099 from Field Nation?

-Your Field Nation 1099 includes all earnings and expenses (such as materials, supplies, and travel) that you billed on the platform.
+Your Field Nation 1099 includes all earnings and additional charges (such as materials, supplies, and travel) that you billed on the platform.
 In addition, 1099-K forms report your gross pay, including any Field Nation service fees and insurance costs associated with your work on the platform.

 As an independent contractor, what tax deductions can I take?

-Here are a few of the most common tax deductions for independent contractors on Field Nation:
+tell you which tax deductions you are or are not entitled to take, but here are a few of the most common tax deductions for independent contractors that use the Field Nation marketplace:

 • Field Nation fees – 1099-K forms report gross pay, which are earnings before fees and insurance costs.
-This means you can claim Field Nation fees and insurance costs as expenses on your taxes.
+This means many claim Field Nation fees and insurance costs as expenses on their taxes.
 Many providers use the Work Order Report in Provider Insights to determine what they paid in Field Nation fees.
-Note: prior to the 2022 tax year, Field Nation issued 1099-NEC forms, which are net of any Field Nation fees.
+Note: prior to 2022, Field Nation issued 1099-NEC forms, which are net of any Field Nation fees.

-• Materials and supplies – You can deduct materials or supplies necessary to complete a job (including those for which you were reimbursed).
-Please note that your 1099 includes reimbursements and you should take a deduction to offset them.
+• Materials and supplies – You may be able to deduct materials or supplies necessary to complete a job, including those for which you were reimbursed.
+Please note that your 1099 includes reimbursements, and you should take a deduction to offset them.
+To identify expenses that you were reimbursed for, you can use the Expense Report feature under “Insights.”
+Please note that when selecting dates, the expenses included are based on the expense submission date rather than the date expenses were paid.
+Your 1099 is based on payment date.

-• Subscriptions or licenses associated with your business.
+• Subscriptions or licenses associated with a business.

 • Training or seminars for your profession.